Dan Jbara

 short film thriller Trunk, starring Kyle Gallner and Zachery Bryan.

 Early life and career

 Jbara grew up in Westland, Michigan.
 He attended Wayne Memorial High School, Michigan State, and New York University Film School, intending to become a film director.
 However, his career path took a different turn when he got a job at Fox News and encompassed the reality show genre.

-Dan passed away on October 21, 2020 in Palm Springs, California.
+Dan died on October 21, 2020, in Palm Springs, California.
 He is survived by his mother and three siblings: a sister, Judy, and two brothers, Greg, and Mike.